Jax Taylor Enjoys A Boys Trip As Brittany Cartwright Visits Kentucky

 “Jax is a notorious player on ‘Vanderpump,’ and a commitment-phobe… unclear if he’s sold on the idea of marriage.
 Bravo has one big fear… that they won’t be together by the time this thing airs in the summer.”

 Although TMZ suspected Jax Taylor and Brittany Cartwright were on the rocks, Jax Taylor recently claimed on Watch What Happens Live that a future wedding was a possibility.
-He also spoke of marriage during an interview with Bravo’s The Daily Dish in November of last year, telling the outlet that while he used to be against marriage completely, he is now considering the possibility of a future wedding with girlfriend Brittany Cartwright.
+He also spoke of marriage during an interview with Bravo’s the Daily Dish in November of last year, telling the outlet that while he used to be against marriage completely, he is now considering the possibility of a future wedding with girlfriend Brittany Cartwright.

 To see more of Jax Taylor and Brittany Cartwright, tune into Vanderpump Rules Season 5 this and every Monday night at 9 p.m. on Bravo TV.